cleankod/colliding-holidays/README.md

 For more information about configuration and a complete list of endpoints, please refer to [this guide](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-endpoints).

 ## Logging
-Each request causes the `correlationId` to be generated and added to each logged line caused by such request.
+Each API request causes the `correlationId` to be generated and added to all log lines initiated by such request.
 This eases looking for potential problems in the application.
 The `correlationId` can be found at the begging of each log line.
 If the value `[none]` is present it simply means that the log entry was not caused by the API request.

 By default, the application logs into three files:
 * `web-trace.log` - all requests made to the API